Baze v. Rees: Scalia's concurrence

 Justice Scalia, joined by Justice Thomas, wrote separately "to provide what I think is needed response to Justice Stevens' separate opinion":

 In the fact of Justice Stevens' experience, the experience of all others is, it appears, of little consequence.
 The experience of the state legislatures and the Congress—who retain the death penalty as a form of punishment—is dismissed as "the product of habit and inattention rather than an acceptable deliberative process".
 The experience of social scientists whose studies indicate that the death penalty deters crime is relegated to a footnote.
 The experience of fellow citizens who support the death penalty is described, with only the most thinly veiled condemnation, as stemming from a "thirst for vengeance".
 It is Justice Stevens' experience that reigns over all.

 Justice Stevens' final refuge in his cost-benefit analysis is a familiar one: There is a risk that an innocent person might be convicted and sentenced to death—though not a risk that Justice Stevens can quantify, because he lacks a single example of a person executed for a crime he did not commit in the current American system.

 But of all Justice Stevens' criticisms of the death penalty, the hardest to take is his bemoaning of "the enormous costs that death penalty litigation imposes on society," including the "burden on the courts and the lack of finality for victim's families."
 Those costs, those burdens, and that lack of finality are in large measure the creation of Justice Stevens and other Justices opposed to the death penalty, who have "encumber[ed] [it] … with unwarranted restrictions neither contained in the text of the Constitution nor reflected in two centuries of practice under it"—the product of their policy views "not shared by the vast majority of the American people.

 Dissent

+In a dissenting opinion joined by Justice Souter, Justice Ginsburg challenged the constitutionality of Kentucky's three-drug lethal injection protocol.

+Justice Ginsburg highlighted the excruciating pain caused by the second and third drugs, pancuronium bromide and potassium chloride, arguing that their use on a conscious inmate would have been "constitutionally unacceptable."
+While the plurality argued that Kentucky's protocol was constitutional because it lacked substantial evidence of an inadequate dose of the first drug, sodium thiopental, Justice Ginsburg disagreed.
+She asserted that Kentucky's protocol lacked basic safeguards used by other states to confirm an inmate's unconsciousness before administering subsequent drugs.

+Examining previous Supreme Court cases on execution methods, Justice Ginsburg found limited guidance on the standard for evaluating Kentucky's lethal injection protocol.
+She emphasized the evolving standards of decency and the need to consider the severity of pain, likelihood of occurrence, and feasibility of alternatives.
+While the plurality set a fixed threshold for the risk factor, Justice Ginsburg argued that the three factors were interconnected, and a strong showing in one area reduced the importance of others.